Succeeding in Grad School, Part 1: Learning and studying remotely

 Fortunately, there are several easy ways to reduce or eliminate “Zoom fatigue.”
 You might consider:

-• Limiting the use of video conferences during leisure time and instead keeping in touch with friends and family through phone calls, texts, emails, social media, or other means.
+- Limiting the use of video conferences during leisure time and instead keeping in touch with friends and family through other means, like in-person hangouts (if possible), phone calls, texts, emails, and social media apps.

-Obviously, there is no perfect solution to the ubiquity of video conferencing during the pandemic.
-But practicing some of these “video hygiene” techniques can help.
+Obviously, there is no perfect solution to the ubiquity of video conferencing in online and distance learning situations.
+But practicing some of the “video hygiene” techniques described above can help.

 Maintaining focus